pesalerno/Genomics-Intro-workshop/README.md

 j | 3 | 2 | 2 | 4 |
 k | 3 | 2 | 2 | 5 |

+In order to make the input file for denovo_map, you need to generate a popmap, with all the correct file names form the stacks output, thus it's easier to just save a list of the .fq files into a text document to start that process.

+	ls *.fq > sequences-list.txt

+The download that document on to your computer (from the shell window that is NOT on the cluster but on your own machine):

+	scp user@cluster.name:/path/to/file/sequences-list.txt .

+the dot at the end of that command tells the address of where you want the file saved (in this case, it's just the current directory you're in).

+You now open that file in a text editor, and through find/replace commands (essentially using **regular expressions** but with your text editor) you transform your list into the input file for denovo_map, which needs EVERY SINGLE input file listed on the .sh file and it's path.
+Each line should look like this:

+	-s ./IND-a-sequence.fq

 ----------------------------------------------
 ----------------------------------------------

+/

+/

+/

+/

+/

+/

+/

+/

+/

 ###Intermediate step: get a quick SNP matrix only with SR sequences for Chris' report